juanfp900/DataVisualization/TorontoData/README.md

 # Project Description

-Show visually the difference of Household Income throughout Toronto's 140 neighbourhoods over the span of multiple years.
-(2015, 2010, 2005, 2000)
+Show visually the difference of Household Income throughout Toronto's 140 neighbourhoods over the span of multiple years (2015, 2010, 2005, 2000) with Tableau.

 # Where did the data come from?